Home General country informationPhilippines – General info

 On July 4, 1946

-is proclaimed the Independent Republic of the Philippines.
+the independent Republic of the Philippines is proclaimed.

 1965

-becomes Ferdinand E. Marcos sixth president of the Philippines.
-As a clever tactician, he achieved his re-election in 1969, which according to the constitution should also be his last.
+Ferdinand E. Marcos becomes the sixth president of the Philippines.
+As a clever tactician, he achieved his re-election in 1969, which according to the constitution was also to be his last.

 1972